VincentWtrs/vincentwtrs.github.io/_posts/2024-03-04-conformal_prediction_prediction_intervals_blogpost_to_post.md

     Test set: conformalized coverage:  0.89

+Discussing some of the numbers printed above, focusing on the unseen data, which is the most honest to talk about:
+* The average width of a non-conformalized interval was around USD 58K, the conformalized variant being 2 times the conformal correction factor wider (USD 79.1K)
+* Relative to the selling price, the average width of the interval is around 34% of the selling price for the raw interval and around 41% for the conformalized interval.
+* There is a slight (marginal) undercoverage on the test data, we attain 89%, while having requested 90%, still this is close to our target!

 ## Visualization of Prediction Intervals

 Let's try to get an intuitive visualization of what is happening by taking a selection of observations (e.g. 10) and plotting them with their associated raw prediction intervals straight from the conditional quantile regression and the conformalized equivalents.